valentinoPereira/laravel-demo-1/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Requirements and getting started
+Make sure you have php, mysql, composer installed on your system.
+First create a blank database update your .env file values accordingly.

+Then run the following commands:
+1) `composer require`
+2) `php artisan migrate`
+3) `php artisan serve`

 ## About this app

 1) I've used GuzzleClient for making HTTP requests to third party api to fetch the lowest rates.